-She is the Founder of the Magarey Medal for Biography and a member of the Board of History SA.
-She is writing a history of the Women's Liberation Movement in Australia.
+She is Founding Editor of the still flourishing journal, Australian Feminist Studies (1985-2005) and remains a member of its Editorial Board; founder of the Magarey Medal for Biography; and is writing a history of the Women's Liberation Movement in Australia.
 For fun, she gardens, cooks and listens to classical music.

 Looking Backward: Looking Forward.
 A History of the Queen Adelaide Club 1909-2009 (Queen Adelaide Club) Adelaide, 2009.

 Roma the First: a Biography of Dame Roma Mitchell (Wakefield Press) Adelaide, 2007, revised imprint 2009, with Kerrie Round. '[A]n excellent biography of a very important figure ...
 It is also an intricate, authoritative and highly engaging story of a place and a society, which must be of interest to all Australians (Alan Atkinson), 'quite the most outstanding book I have read for a long while' (Sr Deirdre O'Connor, Eureka Street).